daattali/beautiful-jekyll/europar.md

 ---
 layout: page
 title: Euro-Par Workshop
-subtitle: 22nd or 23rd August 2022, Glasgow Scotland
+subtitle: Morning of 22nd August 2022, Glasgow Scotland
 ---

 Domain Specific Languages (DSLs) have the potential to revolutionize the development of scientific high-performance software by providing scientists with abstractions that are tailored for their specific problem.
 By encoding rich domain knowledge by the programmer, the compilation tool-chain is then able to make effective choices around parallelism.
 Furthermore, if designed correctly, then the programmer is able to express their workload in an architecture-independent fashion, thus making portability across architectures possible, with the compilation tool-chain doing much of the heavy lifting.